xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ![GPU native decompression](/posts/gpu-pipline/zstd_benchmark.png)

 Figure above shows benchmark comparing CPU vs GPU-based decompression, with or without GDS enabled using [the data reading benchmark here](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/blob/main/benchmark/era5_zarr_benchmark.py).

-Keep an eye on this space!
+These results show that GPU-based decompression can significantly reduce the time spent on data loading and cut I/O latency from storage to device.
+This is especially useful for large datasets, as it allows for faster data loading and processing.

+Keep an eye on this space, as we are working on integrating this into the Zarr ecosystem to enable GPU-based decompression for Zarr stores.
+This will allow for a fully GPU-native workflow, where all steps of data loading, including reading, decompressing, and transforming data, can be done on the GPU. 😎

+💡 Takeaway: Even without full GDS support, GPU-based decompression can dramatically reduce latency and free up CPU resources for other tasks.

 ### Step 4: Overlapping CPU and GPU compute with NVIDIA DALI 🔀

-Ideally, we want to minimize pauses where the device (GPU) is waiting for the host (CPU) or vice versa (see profiling screenshots above!).
-This is one of the reasons we went with [NVIDIA DALI](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html) that enables overlapping CPU and GPU computation.

-Our full codebase is available at https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus for reference.
+Ideally, we want to minimize idle time on both the CPU and GPU by overlapping their workloads.
+In traditional PyTorch DataLoaders, data loading and preprocessing often happen sequentially before GPU training can begin—this creates stalls where the GPU sits idle waiting for input (as seen in our baseline profiling screenshots above).

+To address this inefficiency, we adopted [NVIDIA DALI (Data Loading Library)](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html), which provides a flexible, GPU-accelerated data pipeline with built-in support for asynchronous execution across CPU and GPU stages.
+DALI helps reduce CPU pressure, enables concurrent preprocessing, and increases training throughput by pipelining operations.

-To start, there is a [zarr_DALI](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_DALI) folder with short, contained examples of a DALI pipeline loading from Zarr.
+To start, we started with a minimal example in [zarr_DALI folder](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_DALI) with short, contained examples of a DALI pipeline loading directly from Zarr stores.
+This example shows how to create a custom DALI `pipeline` that uses an `ExternalSource` operator to load batched image data from a Zarr store, transfer them directly to GPU memory using CuPy-backed arrays.

 Next, look at the [zarr_ML_optimization](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus/tree/main/zarr_ML_optimization) folder that contains an end-to-end example on how this DALI pipeline can be integrated into a Pytorch Dataloader and full training workflow.

 ![image](https://hackmd.io/_uploads/H1YVp6tR1l.png)

 (TODO insert better nsight profiling figure than above showing overlapping CPU and GPU compute)

-## Going Forward
+## Going Forward 🔮

 This work is still ongoing, and we are continuing to explore ways to optimize data loading and processing for large-scale geospatial AI/ML workflows.
 We started this work during a 3-day hackathon, and we are excited to continue this work in the future.
 During the hackathon, we were able to make significant progress in optimizing data loading and processing for large-scale geospatial AI/ML workflows.